How you interact with and relate to others can impact how successful you are in life and your career.

 It takes time to improve how you communicate with others.
 You can’t expect everything to happen overnight.
 If this really matters to you, stick with it, and you will continue growing.

 The better your interpersonal skills are, the more likely you are to be successful in various areas of life, such as your career, personal life, and social life.
-These tips will help you get there!
+While this list is by no means extensive, it’s a good start.
+Pick a few to incorporate into your daily routine, and you will be charming your way to success in no time!

 Amanda Kay, the founder of My Life, I Guess, provides valuable career advice and support for anyone striving to make a living and, more importantly, make a life.
 Whether it's navigating job searches, learning new skills, overcoming unemployment, or dealing with debt, My Life, I Guess has been a go-to resource for career guidance and financial stability since 2013.
 Amanda's expertise and relatable approach have been featured in trusted publications such as MSN, Credit.com, Yahoo!
 Finance, the Ladders and Fairygodboss.